I was admitted for the Fall 2020 semester. When can I expect my financial aid offer?

 How can I apply for the broad street finish line Grant?

-Students can apply for the Broad Street Finish Line Scholarship by completing this form.
+Upper class (junior and seniors) undergraduate students can apply for the Broad Street Finish Line Scholarship by completing this form.
 This is a Google Form, so make sure you are signed into your Temple account in the same browser.

 i received an email that I am no longer eligible for my scholarship.
 What can I do?